 Our facilities include modern surgical theatres, sterilisation services and recovery areas.
 Our overnight rooms feature flexible privacy glass-panelling and a personal ensuite.

-All of the Sole’ vita team are fully qualified and registered medical personnel, with no more than 5 patients staying at once, our patient-to-nursing-care ratio is the best in Australia.
+All of the Sole’ vita team are fully qualified and registered medical personnel, with no more than 5 patients staying at once, our patient-to-nursing-care ratio is very high.

 We believe in providing an overnight stay after your facelift surgery, so that you can take your time to rest and recover.
 This allows us to ensure your pain relief and any postoperative nausea is well controlled before being discharged.